 In the event the Contractor fails to comply with any of the terms and conditions of this contract and that failure results in a contract overpayment, the County shall recover the amount due to the County.
 In the case of overpayments, the Contractor shall cooperate in the recoupment process and return the amount due to the County.

 15.0 NO ACTIVE DEBARMENT

-Agency must have no active debarment certification.
+Agency has no active debarment certification.

-COUNTY IMPLEMENTATION GUIDE, Attachment A INCIDENT REPORTING TIMELINES
+COUNTY IMPLEMENTATION GUIDE, ATTACHMENT A